Relevant UK Cabinet Departments

 - European Union Justice Sub-Committee (House of Lords)

 This sub-committee of the House of Lords reviews Brexit's impact on criminal justice and procedure, fundamental rights, copyright, intellectual property, and consumer protection.
 Click here to access committee reports and publications.

 Parliamentary Briefing Papers on Brexit

-- Search Template for Locating Additional Briefing Papers
+- Search Template for Locating Parliamentary Briefing Papers

 Select either "commons briefing papers" or "lords library notes" as the content type.
 Select "international affairs" as the topic.
 Select "EU law and treaties" as the sub-topic.
-Limit searches to materials published in 2016.
+Limit searches to materials published from 2016 or later.
 To download a PDF copy of a briefing paper, open the HTML version in your browser, scroll down to the bottom of the page, and look for the PDF icon.